Motion sickness: Nystagmus hypothesis

+Exhausted Brain Theory

+The Exhausted Brain Theory (EBT) proposes that motion sickness and cybersickness originate from the metabolic cost of neural adaptation when the brain is forced to reconcile conflicting or unfamiliar sensory inputs.
+Instead of describing sickness purely as a sensory mismatch, EBT interprets it as a state of neural energy exhaustion in multisensory cortical networks responsible for perceptual coherence.

+According to the theory, continuous re-adaptation to inconsistent sensory information—such as visual–vestibular discordance in virtual or real motion—requires substantial metabolic energy to update predictive internal models.
+When the energetic demand of this process exceeds available resources, functional fatigue develops, leading to nausea, dizziness, and other sickness symptoms.

+EBT builds on predictive-coding and information-theoretic perspectives, viewing the brain as an energy-limited inference system.
+Under strong sensory conflicts, prediction-error minimization becomes metabolically unsustainable, resulting in temporary neural exhaustion.
+Physiological studies of cybersickness show changes consistent with this framework, including altered cerebral oxygenation, pupil dilation, and autonomic regulation during symptom onset.

+EBT complements earlier frameworks such as the sensory-conflict and postural-instability theories, framing them as behavioral outcomes of an underlying energetic limitation in the brain's adaptive processes.

 Diagnosis

 The diagnosis is based on symptoms.
 Other conditions that may present similarly include vestibular disorders such as benign paroxysmal positional vertigo and vestibular migraine and stroke.

 Treatment

 Treatment may include behavioral measures or medications.

 Behavioral measures

 Behavioral measures to decrease motion sickness include holding the head still and lying on the back.
 Focusing on the horizon may also be useful.
 Listening to music, mindful breathing, being the driver, and not reading while moving are other techniques.

 Habituation is the most effective technique but requires significant time.
 It is often used by the military for pilots.
 These techniques must be carried out at least every week to retain effectiveness.

 A head-worn, computer device with a transparent display can be used to mitigate the effects of motion sickness (and spatial disorientation) if visual indicators of the wearer's head position are shown.
 Such a device functions by providing the wearer with digital reference lines in their field of vision that indicate the horizon's position relative to the user's head.
 This is accomplished by combining readings from accelerometers and gyroscopes mounted in the device.
 This technology has been implemented in both standalone devices and Google Glass.
 One promising looking treatment is to wear LCD shutter glasses that create a stroboscopic vision of 4 Hz with a dwell of 10 milliseconds.